TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 }, []);
 ~~~

-The best thing about this is that this will **never** trigger a component re-render!
+The interesting thing about this is that this will **never** trigger a component re-render!

 Another question that might pop up in your mind is, "Why not just use `querySelector` or other DOM manipulation methods that we've done previously in vanilla JavaScript?"
-Primarily because of performance and using the hook with React, it's ensured that it will be optimized.
-We should also not stray outside React and use the provided API to work on their ecosystem.
+Dealing with the DOM ourselves defeats the purpose of using React, and wherever possible we should let React _commit_ to the DOM itself.

 We can also see that it's similar to the `useState` hook in that it can store some values.
 The main difference is that `useRef` creates a mutable reference, allowing you to update its value without triggering a re-render.
 But, `useState` manages an immutable state that triggers re-renders when updated.

 ### The useMemo hook

-In all of the examples, I would advise you to use the [Profiler component](https://react.dev/reference/react/Profiler) that is provided in the `react` module.
+In all of the examples, we would advise you to use the [Profiler component](https://react.dev/reference/react/Profiler) that is provided in the `react` module.
 If you want a more interactive alternative, use the `Profiler` in the [React Developer Tools](https://react.dev/learn/react-developer-tools).
 To measure rendering performance.
 Note that sometimes you don't need to optimize anything because of how fast things are already.
 As the famous saying goes in software development:

 > Premature optimization is the root of all evil -- The Art of Computer Programming by Donald Knuth